 While there are lots of different kinds of churches, many ways to do evangelism and outreach, they all need money.

-If you can grow your church’s financial budget then you can grow your church’s ministry.
+If you can increase giving in your church then you can grow your ministry.

 Finances and resources makes ministry happen.

 You don’t need the youth group to hold a car wash or a huge fundraising campaign to increase giving in your church.
 To help you grow your church’s finances, here are five proven strategies to increase giving and grow your budget.

 Whenever you take up tithes and offerings, you have the opportunity to talk about money.
 It doesn’t have to be weird and it doesn’t have to be forced.
 In fact, its a disservice to just pass a plate without offering an explanation.

 If you’re going to receive an offering, make it meaningful.
 You could speak on the generosity of God, how to trust God to meet your needs, having faith to know your life is in God’s hands.

 You can get people excited about God’s vision for the church and pray for the finances of every household represented.

 - How To Encourage People To Tithe – More Money for Ministry